-PERSONAL HISTORY AND MY ANCESTRY.
+PFRSONAL HISTORY AND ANCESTRY

-My father was German and English from his father, and French and English from his mother.
-His father died while my father was yet a pupil in school.
-He was the eldest of a family of twelve.
-All girls but my father and the youngest who was born a few weeks after his father's death.
-Upon my father's shoulders fell the care of the family, so his school days were ended.
-Being ambitious he worked days continuing his study by the light of a fireplace until he obtained what was then considered a fair common school education.
-By this time some of the sisters were married and some working out and helping to care for the younger children.
-My father went to study with a physician He studied with him and practiced until he could go by himself.
-He came from the state of New York into Ohio, met my mother in Knox County where she was engaged in teaching school.
-Later they were married and unto them were born six children, five of whom were boys.
+My father was German and English from his father and French and English from his mother.
+His father died while my father was still in school.
+He was the oldest of a family of twelve, all girls except my father and the youngest, who was born a few weeks after his father's death.
+The care of the family fell upon my father's shoulders, so his school days were ended.
+Being ambitious he worked days continuing his study by the light of a fireplace until he obtained what was then considered a fairly common education.
+By this time some of his sisters were married and some working and helping to care for the younger children.
+My father went to study with a physician.
+He studied with him and practiced until he could practice by himself.
+He went from the state of New York to Ohio, met my mother in Knox County where she was teaching school.
+Later they married and had six children, five boys and me.

-My mother was of Scotch-Irish descent, her first ancester of whom we have any record was Sir John Livingston.
-At the time of the persecution of nobles when some were put to death, others driven from the country, he donned peasants clothes but kept his coat of arms, the badge of his rank, fastened to an under garment and feld into Ireland, hid for a while in the bogs only going out when needing a supply of food.
+My mother was of Scotch-Irish descent.
+Her first ancestor we have any record of was Sir John Livingston.
+At the time of persecution of nobles when some were put to death, others driven from the country, he put on peasants clothes but kept his coat of arms, the badge of his rank, fastened to an undergarment and fled into Ireland, hid for a while in the bogs only going out when needing a supply of food.
 On such occasions when asked his name he would tell them his name was John, so they got to calling him John of the bogs.
-Later it became John Boggs.
-He accepted it and since then all the Boggs people are from that acepter.
+Later if became John Boggs.
+He accepted it and since then all the Boggs people are from that ancestor.
 I have met people by the name of Boggs.
-I said, "So you are a Boggs, do you happen to know anything about your ancestry?"
-They would answer yes and go on and tell me the history as I have told you.
+I said, "So you're a Boggs; do you happen to know anything about your ancestry?"
+They would answer yes and go on and tell me the history as I've just related.
 We have our genealogy back to the root and our chart in the form of a tree.

-When New York was yet a small village three brothers of the Boggs family came to America and settled there.
-Later two of them went West, which meant going into Ohio.
-One settled in Ohio, other to Pennsylvania.
+When New York was just a small village three brothers of the Boggs family came to America and settled there.
+Later two of them went West, which meant going to Ohio.
+One settled there, then the other went to Pennsylvania.
 Later some of that family went to Virginia.
-The coat of arms of Sir John Livingston is now with the Virginia branch of the family.
-The remaining brother of three, still a bachelor, leased his 320 acres of land for 99 years and started West, but was never heard of after.
+The coat of arms of Sir John Livingston is now the the Virginia branch of the family.
+The remaining brother of the family, still a bachelor, leased his 320 acres of land for 99 years and started West, but was never heard of again.

-About fifty years ago I saw an advertisement, I think in a Detroit paper that the lease had expired.
+About fifty years ago I saw an advertisement, I think in a Detroit paper, that the lease had expired.
 They were advertising for the heirs.
 I was the only one who saw it of our family and as it happened, the only one who knew nothing of our family history, so paid no attention to it.
-Later when I learned the history the record could not be found.
-My uncle T. J. Boggs of Holland, Michigan, made some intestigation taking a trip to Virginia.
-He found the Virginia branch of the family had become suddenly rach, but no one knew the source.
-He thought they had received their portion and something for keeping still.
+Later when I learned the history the record couldn't be found.
+My uncle T. J. Boggs, of Holland, Michigan, made some investigation, taking a trip to

+Virginia.
+He found the Virginia branch of the family had suddenly become rich, but no one knew the source.
+He thought they'd received their portion and something for keeping quiet.